1986 24 Hours of Le Mans: Group C2

-The Écurie Écosse team brought two cars to Le Mans.
+The Ecurie Ecosse team brought two cars to Le Mans.
 The new C286 was built on a spare chassis, and now sported a 3-litre Rover V6 engine, as used in the MG Metro rally-car.
 It could put out 380 bhp.
 Once again, team-drivers Ray Mallock, David Leslie and Mike Wilds had the car.
 The team also entered their last season's car, the C285 with its 3.3-litre Cosworth DFL, for three American pay-drivers.

 Gebhardt Motorsport had had a positive 1985 season and the new JC853 model stepped up fitting the Cosworth DFL, race-tuned by Heini Mader.
 The team had started the season with a class-win at the Monza "sprint-race", by Frank Jelinski and Stanley Dickens.
 Two cars were entered for Le Mans but when Jelinski was seconded to the Brun Motorsport team, only the one car arrived – to be driven by Dickens with Pierre de Thoisy and Jean-François Yvon.
 ADA Engineering returned with their 2-year old JC843, shedding 20 kg and improved suspension.
 It again had its Cosworth DFL prepared by John Nicholson.
 This year owner-driver, Ian Harrower, teamed up with Tom Dodd-Noble and Evan Clements.